 PCI DSS, is jointly released by credit card companies aimed at protecting card holder data.
 The standard requires the members, merchants, and service providers using credit card facilities to carry out regular PCI Scans and PCI Security Audits after implementing the standard.

-PCI DSS Requirements - The PCI DSS version 3.2.1 is comprised of six control objectives that contain one or more requirements.
+PCI DSS Requirements– The PCI DSS version 3.2.1 is comprised of six control objectives that contain one or more requirements.
 In all there are 12 specific requirements under these control objectives.
 The verification and reporting process may vary depending on the level of merchants and service providers.
-An organization is also expected to identify its category or type for identifying what requirements are applicable to it.
+An organisation is also expected to identify its category or type for identifying what requirements are applicable to it.

-Adactin helps organizations meet all the requirements with the help of its robust consulting methodology.
+Adactin helps organisations meet all the requirements with the help of its robust consulting methodology.
 The requirements with corresponding role are as follows: